barneyb/johann/documentation/docs/language/index.md

 The `bool`, `char`, `int`, and `void` keywords are used to introduce a variable, local or global.
 As noted above, `int i` will eventually become `let i: int`.
 Pointers are declared with `*`. `void` only makes sense as a pointer, of course.
 No type checking is performed, but the type is used for `sizeof`.
 This will change.
 There is no support for compound values (structs/arrays/tuples), use a heap allocation and do the pointer arithmetic yourself (for now).

 Integers are signed 64-bit values.
-Decimal literals cannot have leading `0`s (aside from zero itself, of course).
+Decimal literals cannot have leading `0`s (except zero itself, of course).
 Hexadecimal literals are allowed with a `0x` prefix; the `x` MUST be lowercase, but digits can any case.
 Underscores inserted between digits (e.g., `32_767`) are ignored.
 Use `-` to get a negative value.

 Boolean literals `true` and `false` are recognized as aliases for `1` and `0` respectively.
 Compiled codes always check against `0`, so any non-`0` value will be considered `true`.
 The `null` keyword is also recognized as an alias for `0`.
 At some point these will have identity separate from their numeric value.